bluescarni/heyoka/doc/expression.rst

       Note that because :cpp:class:`func` employs reference semantics, copying/assigning a non-elementary expression is a constant-time operation.

-      :exception: any exception thrown by the copy constructor/copy assignment operator of the active node types.
+      :exception: any exception thrown by the copy constructor/copy assignment operators of the active node types.

    .. cpp:function:: [[nodiscard]] const value_type &value() const noexcept

       Const accessor to the internal union.

+      :return: a const reference to the internal :cpp:type:`value_type` instance.

 Functions
 ---------